 As to provide the Fayoum visitors with an ultimate Fayoum experience.
 Explore Fayoum founder, Mahmoud a.k.a Fayoumer, a local guide and a researcher based in Fayoum Governorate will take you on curated tours to explore fabulous Fayoum in different thematic itineraries to ensure an ultimate Fayoum experience.
 He will share with you his knowledge of the area and his interesting Fayoum stories.
 For more info Here

-Foreigners: 3 USD or 50 EGP per person / Camping 200 EGP per person (cost doesn’t include camping gear)
+Foreigners: 5 USD or equivalent in EGP per person / Camping 200 EGP per person (cost doesn’t include camping gear)